Bournemouth Airport: Route development

 In September 2016 one of the UK's newest AOC's Scenic Air Tours started operations from the airport, offering pleasure/scenic flights along the south coast and aircraft rentals.
 The company has now expanded with a second operating base at Durham Tees Valley Airport in the North East.
 The company operates two Piper PA-28 and one Grumman American AA-5.

 In November 2016, Bournemouth based Eagle European commenced operations on its A – B AOC, flying the Cessna 421 Golden Eagle on charter flights, focusing heavily on the medical role.

 During the Summer of 2021, influenced by the ongoing pandemic and international travel restrictions, easyJet operated its first UK domestic services to Edinburgh, Belfast and later Liverpool.

+In March 2024, Jet2 the UK’s largest tour operator and third largest airline which was originally founded in Bournemouth as Channel Express Airways announced that it would serve 16 new destinations in Spain, Greece, Portugal and Turkey would become available from the airport by April 2025.

 Expansion

-With the budget increased to £45 million in July 2008, the upgrade will replace the arrivals terminal and upgrade the check-in and departure lounge areas.
-The number of aircraft stands would rise from four to 11.
+With the budget increased to £45 million in July 2008, the plan intended to replace the arrivals terminal and upgrade the check-in and departure lounge areas.
+The number of aircraft stands to rise from four to 11.
 Christchurch Council and central government backed plans for the re-building of the airport terminal, increasing its size by 62%; work started in August 2007.

 Work on the terminal itself is now complete, where the check-in areas, security control, and departure lounges have been upgraded.
-A new World Duty Free store has opened on the airside, as have a new WHSmith store and an The Olive Tree eatery.
+A new World Duty Free store has opened on the airside, as have a new WHSmith store and The Olive Tree eatery.
 All remaining retail space has since been completed and opened.

 The new arrivals hall was completed on time and budget in July 2011.
 The building produces 70% less carbon dioxide than the previous facility with the design taking advantage of the building's orientation to make maximum possible use of solar gain, solar shading, daylight, and natural ventilation.
 These measures will reduce the need for mechanical and electrical installations which, in turn, will reduce the building's energy requirements.

-Other improvements to the infrastructure around the airport include more frequent bus services to Bournemouth Interchange and traffic lights at the entrance to the airport have been constructed.
+Other changes to the infrastructure around the airport include adding traffic lights at the entrance to the airport.

 Airlines and destinations

-The following airlines operate regular scheduled services to and from Bournemouth:
+The following airlines operate regular scheduled flights to and from Bournemouth: